 Program Components

-The Access program seeks to help students transition smoothly to UCF by learning about the resources and academic support necessary to succeed.
+The Access Program seeks to help students transition smoothly to UCF by learning about the resources and academic support necessary to succeed.

-Access students’ continued enrollment for the Fall 2023 term is contingent upon their successful completion of the Access Program.
+Access students’ continued enrollment for the Fall 2024 term is contingent upon their successful completion of the Access Program.
 In order to advance to the fall term, students must:

 Required Program Components